devakashsharma/devakashsharma/README.md

 ### 💝 **Show Some Love**

-If you like my work, consider giving a ⭐ to my repositories!
+If you like my work, my style, consider giving a ⭐ to my repositories!

 </div>